Bishal-cs/Data-Structure/README.md

 # Run the compiled program
 ./your_program

----

-# Contributing (Optional)
-While this is primarily a personal learning repository, if you have suggestions, spot an error, or would like to contribute a better approach to a problem, feel free to open an issue or submit a pull request!
+- While this is primarily a personal learning repository, if you have suggestions, spot an error, or would like to contribute a better
+- approach to a problem, feel free to open an issue or submit a pull request!

-License
+- License
-This project is open-sourced under the MIT License.
-You are free to use, modify, and distribute the code for educational and personal purposes.
+- This project is open-sourced under the MIT License.
+You are free to use, modify, and distribute the code for educational and personal - - purposes.

----